Skip to main content

 On a typical day, a PMHNP might:

-Illnesses and Disorders Psychiatric/Mental Health Nurse Practitioners Treat
+Illnesses & Disorders Psychiatric/Mental Health Nurse Practitioners Treat

-PMHNPs are educated to diagnose and treat the full range of mental health disorders.
-They do so following the standards of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+Psychiatric/mental health nurse practitioners are educated to assess, diagnose, and treat a wide variety of mental health disorders.
+They do so by following the standards of the Diagnostic and Statistical Manual of Mental Disorders (DSM).

-Some disorders are more common than others.
-According to the American Association of Nurse Practitioners (AANP), the top health issues managed by PMHNPs are depression, anxiety, insomnia and dementia.
+According to the American Association of Nurse Practitioners (AANP), the top health issues managed by PMHNPs include depression, anxiety, insomnia and dementia.

 Read more about the role of a psychiatric/mental health nurse practitioner.